luhao27/GraphGPT/README.md

 Node:
 Our code was developed with reference to the code of GPT-1 and MolGPT, and we would like to express our gratitude to them.
+If you have any questions, feel free to contact Hao Lu, luhao@stu.ouc.edu.cn